 Taxable Accounts vs IRAs

-When comparing taxable accounts with IRAs for your saving and investing, there are several variables you'll need to consider to make the right choice.
-Should you park all of your long-term savings in your IRAs?
-When is it best to use taxable accounts?
-Or is it an advantage to use several different account types?
+When comparing taxable accounts with IRAs for your saving and investing, there are several variables you'll need to consider before choosing the best account type for you.
+Should you invest all of your long-term savings in an IRA?
+When is it best to use taxable investment accounts?
+Or is it beneficial to use several different account types?

 Taxable Accounts vs Traditional IRAs and Roth IRAs